foundrybot-ca/foundrybot/README.md

 ## What FoundryBot Is

-FoundryBot is a **Declarative Cluster Lifecycle Platform** designed around a simple but uncompromising idea:
+FoundryBot is a **Declarative Cluster Lifecycle Platform** built around a single, uncompromising premise:

-> **Infrastructure should be rebuildable from nothing, anywhere, at any time.**
+> **If infrastructure cannot be rebuilt from nothing, anywhere, at any time, it is already broken.**

-FoundryBot produces a **deployable, atomic platform base** — a clean, deterministic foundation that serves as a **blank canvas** for any workload.
+FoundryBot produces a **deployable, atomic platform base** — a clean, deterministic foundation that serves as a **reproducible blank canvas** for any workload.

-Deployment and configuration are **intentionally separated**:
+Deployment and configuration are **intentionally and strictly separated**:

-- Deployment manufactures the platform
+- **Deployment** manufactures the platform
-- Configuration and workloads are layered on top
+- **Configuration** is layered on top, disposable by design

-This separation is what enables extreme reproducibility, portability, and recovery speed.
+This separation is what enables extreme portability, minimal MTTR, and long-term survivability.

 ---